fniessink/next-action/README.md

 Nothing to do!
 ```

-But, if there's nothing to do because you use contexts or projects that aren't present in the todo.txt file, *Next-action* will warn you:
+If there's nothing to do because you use contexts or projects that aren't present in the todo.txt file, *Next-action* will warn you:

 ```console
 $ next-action +PaintGarage @freetime